V$DEAD_CLEANUP shows the dead processes and killed sessions present in the instance and their cleanup status.

 Indicates whether a row contains a DEAD PROCESS or KILLED SESSION

 Session pointer.
 Can be joined with V$SESSION.
-If a dead process has multiple user sessions, this is the current user session.
-If it owns other killed processes, there will be multiple rows for this dead process.
+For a dead process, this is the user session.

 CLEANUP PENDING - Occurs for a dead process / killed session that can be cleaned up, but PMON has not yet made an attempt